 Pretty in pink: The story behind why Jaipur is so famously known as ‘The Pink City’

 With its honeycomb-inspired palaces and towering forts, Jaipur is one of India’s architectural marvels.
-But it’s not just its buildings’ size and form that makes it a stand-out destination for fans of the brick-and-mortar medium – it’s the colour scheme, too.
+But it’s not just its building’s size and form that makes it a stand-out destination for fans of the brick-and-mortar medium – it’s the color scheme, too.
 There’s a reason Jaipur is known as the Pink City, of course.
-But how did its signature blush-coloured looks come about?
-Read on to discover the fascinating story behind the Pink City, and find out where you can find its most beautiful buildings.
+But how did its signature blush-coloured look come about?
+Read on to discover the fascinating story behind the Pink City, and find out where you can find its most beautiful buildings when you visit India on one of our Asian tours.

 WHY IS JAIPUR KNOWN AS THE PINK CITY?